artanmarkaj/ASTE/README.md

 ![CSTR Use Case](figures/CSTR_FlowDiagram.png)

-This section details the implementation specifics, including code snippets and configurations, to showcase how the ASTE Framework can be utilized in a real-world application.
+This section details the implementation specifics, including code snippets and configurations, to showcase how the ASTE Framework can be utilized.

 ### Deployment in MATLAB/Simulink

 The ASTE Framework is seamlessly deployable in MATLAB/Simulink environments.
-The deployment process is outlined in the documentation, providing step-by-step instructions for integrating the framework into your MATLAB/Simulink projects.
+A subsequent implementation using a Python wrapper will be added in the future.

+:construction: Under construction :construction:

 ## Contributing